-Install the "Audio Drivers".
-The 3D Audio Configuration software, which is an audio panel for setting basic audio configurations, will at the same time be installed into your system.
-The application program will allow you to configure 2-channel, 4-channel and 6-channel audio modes as well as configure the audio effects.
+Install the "Realtek Audio Drivers".
+An audio software application program will at the same time be installed into your system.
+This program will allow you to configure 2-channel, 4-channel and 6-channel audio modes as well as configure the audio effects.
 Refer to chapter 4 for more information.